oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - unit_name: The name of the unit (including any prefix) which is to be used as the common unit for calculation and for presentation of results.

 Note that `unit` is case sensitive.
+Implementors may guard against word overflow when performing calculations on multipliers with many digits.

 The following gives an example of the use of scalar:
 ```yaml